 To enforce the tenancy notice, you will first need to obtain a judgment in your favour.
-If the tenant owes you rent/damages of less than $10,000, you may be able to obtain this in the Small Claims Tribunals.
+If the tenant owes you rent/damages of up to $20,000, you may be able to obtain this in the Small Claims Tribunals.

 Once you have a court order requiring the tenant to pay you a certain sum, and assuming the tenant refuses to comply with that court order, you can then enforce the order by applying for an enforcement order for possession of property (previously known as a “writ of possession.

 A writ of possession will enable a Sheriff (an enforcement officer of the court) to take possession of items belonging to the tenant to recover the debt owed to you.

 If the court grants an application for a writ of possession, it will issue a Notice of Eviction to the tenant, informing him of the date and time to vacate the property/land.
 You will also be informed of this date and time via an appointment letter issued by the Sheriff.